31st July, 2012

-Distance 13.56 miles (21.82 km)
+Distance: 13.56 miles (21.82 km)

-Total ascent 1,600m
+Total ascent: 1,600m

-Steepest climb 13% (1 in 8)
+Steepest Gradient: 13% (1 in 8)

-Time 1:30 – 3:30 hours (Road biking)
+Time: 1:30 – 3:30 hours (Road biking)

 Bédoin near Carpentras and Avignon in the South of France, 44.1240, 5.1862

 Bédoin is a small village, Carpentras is bigger.

 A steady climb all the way from Bédoin on very good roads which have a cycle lane.

 Too hot in the height of summer, and snow-covered in most winters.
 Spring and Autumn are the time for this one although many still take it on in July and August.

 There are plenty of small hotels and campsites available in the area.
 Campsites can get busy in the summer months.
 Buis-les-Baronnies makes a good base to combined biking and climbing.

-Find more Classifieds near this route
+Find more Listings near this route

 Very good road bikes can be hired in both Malaucéne and Bédoin.